 In 1971 he had moved to Columbus and took the stone to the Ohio Historical Society (OHS - now Ohio History Connection) for analysis.
 OHS staff were excited by his find and complimented him on protecting it and seeking a professional assessment.
+He donated it to OHS.
 The Low Tablet was a significant addition to the group of other similar Adena stone tablets.
 It has been researched and on display continuously at the Ohio Historical Center in Columbus.

 Images of Low Tablet from Ohio Historical Society (now Ohio History Connection)

 The image of the Low Tablet below right with black and white tones makes the design details more visible.
 The images on the left are of the Wilmington tablet which has some design similarities.

 The Low Tablet became an unexpected center of controversy in 2007.
 Mr. Low tried to reclaim the tablet, stating that he had merely lent it to OHS.
 A five year legal proceeding and occasional public debate on his case ensued.
 The court eventually sided with the OHS position that he had donated the tablet.
 Edward Low died in 2010.

 2008 photo WV Gazette of Edward Low with the tablet

 The Adena people were a prehistoric civilization who inhabited the midwest during the Early Woodland period from about 1000 BCE to 500 CE.
 They were hunters, gatherers, and collectors.
 They were the first people in this region to settle in small villages, cultivate crops, use pottery vessels, use materials such as copper and shells to make ornaments and jewelry, and bury their honored dead in burial mounds.